There are certain user permissions that allow you to control who can:

 Anti Money Laundering

-Anti Money Laundering regulations require Estate Agents to carry out identity checks when they establish a business relationship with a client.
+Anti Money Laundering (AML) regulations require estate agents to carry out identity checks when they establish a business relationship with a client.
 These checks must be retained for 5 years from the date that the business relationship has come to an end.

-When turned on the rule will be checked for individual and batch deletions and this will prevent the deletion of a person's records where there has been a business relationship within the last 5 years.
+Apply AML 5 Year Retention rule - When the rule is turned on, the rule will be checked for individual and batch deletions, and this will prevent the deletion of a person's records where there has been a business relationship within the last 5 years.

 The Property Ombudsman Service